29751 Crown Valley Pkwy,

 Admission: Free Website Open: Daily sunrise-sunset

-The purpose of the Niguel Botanical Preserve is to display garden-worthy plants appropriate to the Southern California region, collected from five areas of the world with similar Mediterranean climates.
-The Preserve is an 18.2-acre botanical garden situated above the amphitheater within Crown Valley Community Park in the City of Laguna Niguel.
+The purpose of the 18.2-acre botanical garden is to display garden-worthy plants appropriate to the Southern California region, collected from five areas of the world with similar Mediterranean climates.

 We visited during the peak of Covid when most areas were closed.
 This spot stayed open and we had the entire place to ourselves almost.
 Even then, it is spacious enough that if there were other people there, you could easily keep your distance.